Jollywatt/typst-fletcher/docs/manual.typ

 }

 The last few properties control the fine behaviours of how marks connect to the target point and to the edge's stroke.
+Briefly, a mark has four possibly-distinct center points.
+It is easier to show than to tell:

 #context grid(
 	columns: (1fr, 1fr),